Noah Dobson Game Preview: Islanders vs. Penguins

 Dobson Season Stats Insights

-- Dobson has a goal in six games this year through 33 games played, but has not had multiple goals in any of those games.
+- In seven of 35 games this year, Dobson has scored a goal, but there are no multi-goal efforts on his ledger.

-- In 23 of 33 games this season, Dobson has registered a point, and eight of those games included multiple points.
+- In 24 of 35 games this season, Dobson has recorded a point, and eight of those games included multiple points.

-- In 19 of 33 games this season, Dobson has registered an assist, and in six of those matches recorded two or more.
+- Dobson has an assist in 19 of 35 games this season, with multiple assists on six occasions.

 Sign up for Underdog fantasy today.